 Unquoted investments were written down to £nil in 2007 as they were not considered to be readily marketable, although further returns of capital arise as residual holdings are liquidated.
-During the year capital distributions of £1k (2017: £nil) were received from funds in which the Fund was a limited partner.
+During the year capital distributions of £nil (2018: £1k) were received from funds in which the Fund was a limited partner.

-As the Fund has invested in long term bonds, no transaction costs have been incurred during this or previous years.
+As the Fund has invested in long term gilts, no transaction costs have been incurred during this or previous years.
 The Fund does not participate in stock lending.